 The Kashmir I’m specifically referring to is the one in Pakistan’s backyard, that free and independent State that Islamabad calls ‘Azad’ (free) State of Jammu & Kashmir.
 This is the official title of the supposedly semi-autonomous ‘Free State’.
 The full title is abbreviated to Azad Kashmir.

 Ordinary Pakistanis are having a terrible time trying to reform their societies whilst challenging the abuse of power.
-Intellectually honest Pakistanis have reported on the insurgency in Baluchistan; tensions between ethnic Sindhis and Urdu-speakers; the lawless lands in the tribal belt bordering Afghanistan; the non-parity between Provinces and Districts within a Province; huge inequalities between the rich and the poor; rampant state corruption; and the pitiable place reserved for ordinary Pakistanis without powerful connections.
+Intellectually honest Pakistanis have reported on the insurgency in Baluchistan; tensions between ethnic Sindhis and Urdu-speakers; the lawless lands in the tribal belt bordering Afghanistan; the non-parity between Provinces and Districts within a Province; huge inequalities between the rich and the poor; rampant state corruption; and the pitiable place reserved for ordinary Pakistanis without powerful connections; and the Military Complex.

 In exposing Pakistan’s failings without fear of the consequences, they have shined a torch on ‘Azad’ Kashmir’s client-master relationship with Islamabad and the subordinated role of ‘A’JK’s elected officials to low-ranking and unelected officers of the Ministry of Kashmir Affairs headquartered in Islamabad.
 These incumbents are non-Kashmiris and usually from the Panjab Province, from particular districts where income-inequalities are drastic.